 The Internal Mechanics of a Pressure Washer Pump

 The majority of pumps utilised within typical power washers rely upon a series of valves and cylinders configured in a specific way.
 Pistons within the cylinders will be activated in order to suck water into an intake valve.

 On the upstroke of a piston, water is expelled through what is known as an outflow valve.
 These valves work in a single direction and they are designed so that no water can reenter the system.

 Valves are also able to detect differences in pressure on either side through the use of a spring mechanism.
 When the pressure is higher than the strength of the spring, the valve will open.
 During the upstroke, the valve will likewise be held closed.

 In the event that the user presses on the trigger of the pressure washer gun, this signals the pump to increase the level of water pressure.
-Water is then directed through the valves and cylinders mentioned above in order to generate the right level of cleaning power.
+The water is then directed through the valves and cylinders.
+Mentioned above in order to generate the right level of cleaning power.